Vegetarian Friendly Meter –

 Kid Friendly Meter –

-As we focus on vegetarian dining, what better restaurant to begin with than Open Farm Community, which boasts of the freshest vegetables in town as they follow the farm to table dining concept.
+As we focus on vegetarian dining, what better restaurant to begin with than Open Farm Community.
+It boasts of the freshest vegetables in town as they follow the farm to table dining concept.
 Wait, what?
 You thought that OFC hardly has anything for vegetarians.
 Well, think again.
 While it is true that the restaurant offers barely one or two vegetarian dishes in the Mains or Pasta menu, they do have a few, might I add yummy, options for the vegetarian diner who is not looking for a carbs overload.

 For those who might not know, OFC is the first-of-its-kind dining concept in Singapore – by Spa Esprit Group, in collaboration with Edible Garden City and Chef Ryan Clift of Tippling Club – which aims to makes farm-fresh dining in the heart of the city, possible.
 They claim that their dishes are made only with the finest of produce.
 Dishes are prepared with ingredients sustainably sourced from within OFC’s own urban farm, as well as from farms in and around Singapore and the region, so diners can expect seasonal fresh, innovative and honest dishes.

 TRIED AND TASTED

-My first visit was with a (non-vegetarian) friend who actually opted to have the vegetables over the meats.
+My first visit to Open Farm Community was with a (non-vegetarian) friend who actually opted to have the vegetables over the meats.
 The second visit was with hubby and my youngest, who at 15-months-old is still a vegetarian.
 Hubby decided to go all vegetarian too.
 Here are notes from both the meals.

 Open Farm Community’s smoothies (SGD 10++) are quite good to start your meal with.
 Berries – a blend of strawberry, raspberry, blueberry, apple juice and yoghurt – is quite good but not extraordinary.
 The Avocado Mango Smoothie fares much better.
 A delightfully refreshing concoction of avocado, lemon juice, honey, ripe mango, ginger and chia seeds, this was an instant hit even with the baby, such a perfect way to get avocado into kids.
 Must try!